 Below are specific examples of how to use this strategy in the classroom:

-Example One: Before beginning a unit on WWII and the Holocaust, the teacher could ask sine of the following questions:
+Example One: Before beginning a unit on World War II and the Holocaust, the teacher could ask some of the following questions:

-What do you already Know about WW II?
+What do you already Know about World War II?

 - What images and words come to your mind?

 - Where does your knowledge come from?
 How have you seen this time period portrayed in books, the arts and the media?
 Do any names come to mind when you consider this time period?

 - Does any time period or geographical location come to mind?

 What do you Want to know about World War II?
 (If students aren't sure, some of the following prompts might help)

 - What might the motivations have been behind the war?
 What were the precipitating events?

 - When did these events take place?
 What has been the legacy of World War II?